-On October 20th 2023, Dr. David A. Clark deliverd a half-day workshop on the cognitive-behavioural treatment of depression and the processes that may contribute to treatment failure.
-This on-demand webinar is a recording of that presentation.
+On October 20th, 2023, Dr David A. Clark will deliver a half-day workshop on the cognitive-behavioural treatment of depression and the processes that may contribute to treatment failure.

 After decades of outcome and dismantling research, cognitive behavior therapy (CBT) for depression still remains one of the most effective psychological treatments for all levels of depression severity.
 Estimates of significant symptom improvement with competent CBT therapists range from 40% to 60%, leaving a sizable number of individuals with suboptimal treatment response.

 In this workshop we consider seven treatment processes that may contribute to failure to achieve symptom improvement.
 These are (a) inadequate patient education into the CBT model, (b) reliance on noncollaborative goal setting, (c) failure to incorporate behavioral intervention early in treatment, (d) insufficient attention to low motivation and poor homework engagement, (e) failure to address therapeutic alliance issues, (f) inadequate attention to hopelessness, and (g) overreliance on futile evidence gathering and ill-designed behavioral experiments.
 Participants will learn how to identify these negative treatment processes and use strategies to rectify their deleterious impact on treatment outcome.
 Case illustration and interactive discussion with webinar participants is encouraged to discover an array of innovative responses to processes that can undermine the effectiveness of CBT for depression in older adolescents and adults.

 At the end of the session, attendees will learn to:

 Increase self-awareness of therapeutic processes that cause poor treatment response to CBT for depression.

 Include treatment monitoring for early detection of possible treatment failure.